Act of 18 June 1965 no. 4

 01.01.2017

-§ 8, § 31 seventh paragraph, eighth paragraph (repealed) (current ninth paragraph become eighth paragraph), § 37 fifth paragraph (repealed) (current sixth to ninth paragraph become fifth to eighth paragraph), § 38
+Section 8, Section 31 seventh paragraph, eighth paragraph (repealed) (current ninth paragraph becomes eighth paragraph), Section 37 fifth paragraph (repealed) (current sixth to ninth paragraph becomes fifth to eighth paragraph), Section 38

 17.06.2016